puppetlabs/puppet-docs/source/pe/2.0/cloudprovisioner_classifying_installing.markdown

 type="application/x-shockwave-flash" width="420" height="315"
 allowscriptaccess="always" allowfullscreen="true"></embed></object>

-Classifying and Installing Puppet in one command
+Classifying and Installing Puppet in One Command
 ------------------------------------------------

-Rather than using multiple commands to classify and install Puppet on a node we can run the `init` command which performs both actions in a single command.
-Let's look at an example of that:
+Rather than using multiple commands to classify and install Puppet on a node, you can use the `init` action, which performs both actions in a single command.
+For example:

     $ puppet node init \
-    --node-group=default \
+    --node-group=appserver_pool \
     --enc-server=localhost \
     --enc-port=443 \
     --enc-ssl \